microsoft/BuildTourHack/stories/5/512b_Babylon.md

 });
 ```

-5. By launching the project now,  we can see a beautiful red nose model displayed in a Javascript UWP application.
+5. Launch the project to see red nose model displayed in the app.

 #### Making the nose rotate

-To make this look less static, we will animate the model.
+We will now animate the nose model.

-1. The main.js needs to be adapted to integrate the new animation code:
+1. Replace the contents of the ```main.js``` file with the following code:

     > Note: This codes demonstrates the animation system but you could rely upon the manual animation as well: [Animation Tutorial](https://doc.babylonjs.com/tutorials/animations).

 ```javascript